openservicemesh/osm/DESIGN.md

 ```

 ### (A) Proxy
-In SMC `Proxy` is defined as an abstract logical component, which:
+In OSM `Proxy` is defined as an abstract logical component, which:
   - fronts a mesh service process (container or binary running on Kubernetes or a VM)
   - maintains a connection to a proxy control plane (xDS server)
   - continuously receives configuration updates (xDS protocol buffers) from the [proxy control plane](#1-proxy-control-plane) (the Envoy xDS go-control-plane implementation)
-SMC ships out of the box with [Envoy](https://www.envoyproxy.io/) reverse-proxy implementation.
+OSM ships out of the box with [Envoy](https://www.envoyproxy.io/) reverse-proxy implementation.

 ### (F,G,H) Endpoint
-Within the SMC codebase `Endpoint` is defined as the IP address and port number tuple of a container or a virtual machine, which is hosting a proxy, which is fronting a process, which is a member of a service and as such participates in the service mesh.
+Within the OSM codebase `Endpoint` is defined as the IP address and port number tuple of a container or a virtual machine, which is hosting a proxy, which is fronting a process, which is a member of a service and as such participates in the service mesh.
 The [service endpoints (F,G,H)](#fgh-endpoint) are the actual binaries serving traffic for the [service (C)](#c-service).
 An endpoint uniquely identifies a container, binary, or a process.
 It has an IP address, port number, and belongs to a service.